NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Faction Opportunist.md

 Choose two ability boosts.
 One must be to **Intelligence** or **Wisdom**, and one is a free ability boost.

 You're trained in the Diplomacy skill, plus either Guild Lore, Heraldry Lore, or Mercantile Lore.
-You gain the [[Feats/Hobnobber|Hobnobber]] skill feat.
+You gain the [[Hobnobber|Hobnobber]] skill feat.

 * * *